 At about 3.75mi/6300", Cactus Saddle is a good place to take a breather.
-In his book "Hiking Arizona's Superstition and Mazatzal Country", Grubb suggests a climb to the top of Maz Peak by following the ridgeline up from this point.
+In his book "Hiking Arizona's Superstition and Mazatzal Country," Grubb suggests climbing to the top of Maz Peak by following the ridgeline up from this point.
 To say that it looks a bit imposing would be the understatement of the year.
 When I get a chance to give it a try, I believe I'll try an alternate route.

 My partner and I happened to stumble upon the most awesome complex of cascading swimming holes while exploring the area.
 As any hiking photographer will testify, these pictures just can't do the heights and depths any justice.
 The water was so deep in spots that we didn't touch bottom even when jumping in from about 15 feet.
 It took some tricky climbing and a creative route to get down to one and then the other.

-Although I'm sworn to an oath of secrecy in regard to the location of Ron & John's Swim Holes, with a little tenacity they shouldn't be too hard to find.
-One clue: there is definitely no trail or sign of any recent use.
+Although I'm sworn to an oath of secrecy regarding the location of Ron & John's Swim Holes, with a little tenacity, they shouldn't be too hard to find.
+One clue: there is no trail or sign of any recent use.
 One reason may be that the "price of admission" to get there is so steep (get it? :)

 Check out the Official Route and Triplogs.